+Abstract.
 The influence of cold storage and increasing fruit maturity on ripening physiology was investigated.
-Fruits that were cold-stored for 28 days at 5,5°C before ripening, always ripened faster than non-stored fruits of a similar maturity.
-Non-stored fruit showed a decrease in ripening time with increasing maturity.
+Fruit that were cold stored for 28 days at 5.5C before ripening always ripened faster than non-stored fruits of a similar maturity.
+Non-stored fruit snowed a decrease in ripening time with increasing maturity.
 In cold-stored fruit the relationship between ripening time and maturity was less clear.
-Cold-stored fruit lost less water during ripening than non-stored fruit of similar maturity, but lost water at a faster rate than non-stored fruit.
+Cold-stored fruit lost less water during ripening than non-stored fruit of similar maturity, however the rate of water loss was greater in stored fruit.
 Increasing maturity reduced the total amount of water lost during ripening.
 Vascular browning appears to be maturity (time of harvest) related with similar results in both cold-stored and non-stored fruit.
-Cold storage increased the incidence of mesocarp discolouration which became more acute with increasing fruit maturity
+Cold storage increased the incidence of mesocarp discoloration which became more acute with increasing fruit maturity.